plasma-umass/cwhy/README.md

 ## Usage

 Just pipe your compiler's output to `cwhy`. `cwhy` will by default provide an explanation.
-If you'd like a suggested fix, add `--fix`.
+If you'd like a suggested fix, add `fix`.

 e.g.,

 ```
 % clang++ -g mycode.cpp |& cwhy     # explanation only
-% clang++ -g mycode.cpp |& cwhy --fix   # to see a suggested fix
+% clang++ -g mycode.cpp |& cwhy fix # to see a suggested fix
 ```

 ## Examples